 Trim tabs are electrically and hydraulically operated.
-The trim tab system consist of a hydraulic pump, a two-rocker switch panel, a trim tab position indicator panel, and an autoretract device.
-The rocker switch controls the pump which lowers and raises the trim tabs.
-The indicator panel keeps you constantly aware of the trim tab's position.
-The auto-retract device causes the pump to raise the tabs every time the ignition switch is turned off
+The trim tab system includes a hydraulic pump, a switch with an integrated indicator, and an auto-retract feature.
+The switch controls the pump which lowers and raises the trim tabs.
+The indicator keeps you constantly aware of the trim tab's position.
+The auto-retract feature automatically raises the tabs every time the ignition switch is turned off.

-Trim tabs are used to regulate the attitude of the boat while moving.
-They are operated by a two-rocker switch panel and will aid in trimming the boat fore and aft for a smoother ride.
+Trim tabs are used to regulate the attitude of the boat while moving and will aid in trimming the boat fore and aft for a smoother ride.
 Trim tabs can improve the ride of your boat by adjusting where the water is hitting the keel line.
 In a slight chop, the waves may be hitting the keel of your boat around the helm area causing an uncomfortable ride.
 By adjusting the trim tabs and lowering the bow, the waves will hit the keel at a more forward point and soften the ride.
-Experimenting with trim tabs in various sea conditions will help you determine the best positions for your boat under different load conditions.
+Experimenting with trim tabs in various sea conditions will help you determine the best positions for your boat under different load conditions

 Trim tabs are also useful in correcting a port or starboard running list.
 If the boat is listing to the port side, press the starboard trim tab switch toward "bow down".
 Press the port trim tab switch toward "bow down" to correct a starboard list.
 This will tend to lower the bow by pulling the higher side to a level position.
-If your bow is already in a low position, you may correct a listing condition by pressing the trim tab switch toward "bow up".
+If your bow is already in a low position and your tabs are down, you may correct a listing condition by pressing the trim tab switch toward "bow up".
 This will cause the low side to rise and level the boat.
 The running angle will also gradually improve.

-The switches are marked "bow down" only.
 Trim tabs in the extreme "bow up" positions will have no effect on the boat's ride.
 Trim tabs in the extreme "bow down" position will cause the boat to come on plane with minimum bow rise.
 Unless you are operating at low speeds or with considerable cockpit weight you will likely want to raise the tabs slightly when underway to avoid "plowing" water.
 With the tabs in the "bow down" position, you will be able to maintain a plane at the least possible RPMs.